Fed's super-easy policy likely to stick after weak jobs report

 Policymakers have made clear they won't be satisfied until the combination of job gains and evidence of more to come have put the economy on a path towards "maximum employment."

-The bulk of U.S. central bankers see waiting until 2024 before lifting rates for the first time since slashing the Fed’s policy rate to near zero last March.
+The bulk of U.S. central bankers see waiting until 2024 before lifting rates for the first time since slashing the Fed's policy rate to near zero in March last year.

-Reporting by Howard Schneider; Additional reporting by Sinead Carew in New York; Editing by Andrea Ricci

 Our Standards: The Thomson Reuters Trust Principles.